aminmuna-prog/java_assignment/README.md

 - Set low = 0, high = length of array - 1, and flag = false to track whether the CGPA is found.
 #### Binary Search Tree algorithm for finding cgpa

-### 4.Generate random 10 integer numbers in an array and print out all the numbers from the array and also print the max and min number from the array.
+### 4. Generate random 10 integer numbers in an array and print out all the numbers from the array and also print the max and min number from the array.

 ### Algorithm
 #### Initialize the Array:
 - Create an integer array of size 10 to hold the random integers.
 #### Generate Random Integers: